archi-contribs/database-plugin/README.md

 # Archimate Tool Database-Plugin
 Database export/import plugin that store models in a central repository.

+## Archi versions compatibility
+* The plugin is available for Archi 3
+* It is also provided for Archi 4 which is under development

 ## The current version is able to :
 * Export and import models to a relational database (PostGreSQL, MySQL, Oracle and SQLite drivers are included)
 * Export and import models to a graph database (Neo4j driver is included)